Trot Nixon: Boston Red Sox

-Nixon was drafted by the Red Sox in the 1st round of the 1993 Major League Baseball Draft, and was the seventh pick overall.
+Nixon was drafted by the Red Sox in the 1st round of the 1993 Major League Baseball draft, and was the seventh pick overall.
 He split the 1994-1998 seasons between several A, AA, and AAA minor league teams, with two brief stints with the Red Sox on the major league level in 1996 and 1998.

 Nixon's first full season in the majors was in 1999, when he played in 124 games and hit .270 with 15 home runs and 52 RBIs.
-He came in 9th place in Rookie of the Year voting with just a single vote point (Carlos Beltrán of the Kansas City Royals won the award by a landslide).
+He came in 9th place in Rookie of the Year voting with just a single vote point (Carlos Beltrán of the Kansas City Royals won the award in a landslide).

 Nixon quickly became a fan favorite for his scrappy, enthusiastic gameplay.
 He was considered the inspiration for the expression "Boston Dirt Dogs."
 The signature is that of a "scrapper," a player who hustles and usually gets his uniform dirty during games.

 After a decent 2000 season, Nixon produced career highs (at the time) during the 2001 season with a .280 batting average, 27 home runs, and 88 RBIs.

 The 2002 season was also a good one for Nixon: he posted career bests in doubles (36) and RBIs (94).
 On May 5, 2002, in response to several hits by pitches, Nixon threw his bat in the direction of Tampa Bay Devil Rays pitcher Ryan Rupe, pretending that the bat slipped out of his hands while swinging.
-In response, Bob Watson, the Major League Baseball vice president in charge of discipline, fined him $2,000 and suspended him four games.
+In response, Bob Watson, the Major League Baseball vice president in charge of discipline, fined him $2,000 and suspended him for four games.

 Nixon had the best year of his career in 2003, batting .306 with 28 home runs and 87 RBIs.
 On October 4, 2003, in Game 3 of the American League Division Series, he had the most prominent moment of his career.
 Nixon was called from the bench as a pinch hitter in the bottom of the 11th.
 With the Red Sox facing elimination, Nixon lined a two-run homer over the center field wall for a 3–1 Boston victory.
 The Red Sox went on to win the next two games, stunning the Oakland Athletics with a 3-2 series win and advancing to the American League Championship Series against the New York Yankees.
 The Red Sox lost the ALCS in seven games despite Nixon batting .333 (8 for 24) with 3 home runs and 5 RBIs in the series.